rdoxenham/openstack-training/documentation/openstack-manual.md

 	# service openstack-nova-compute start
 	# chkconfig openstack-nova-compute on

-We're now finished with openstack-compute1 for now, we need to return to our cloud controller (openstack-controller) and setup the keystone service and endpoints:
+We're now finished with openstack-compute for now, we need to return to our cloud controller (openstack-controller) and setup the keystone service and endpoints:

 	# ssh root@openstack-controller
 	# source keystonerc_admin